emmaC11/brick-by-brick/README.md

 * Admin panel loads with styles applied in production environment.
 * Order confirmation mail set up in the console.
 ![image](https://github.com/emmaC11/Caesar-Cipher/assets/83119583/759300df-1477-43e4-aae7-aaa8273d3b20)
-> Originally, django messages & breadcrumb navigation were not implemented
+> The above were not implemented in previous the version.

 **Framework Design**
 My Django project is named brick_by_brick & the functionality is split into 4 distinct apps.
 The purpose of a django application is to provide a set of features.
 Documentation